Nintendo 3DS

 Top 10 Best Nintendo 3DS Games of All Time!

-With over 150 million units sold, the DS was the most successful system in Nintendo’s history.
-Everyone knew the ride wasn’t going to last forever, but its successor seemed to come of or nowhere.
+With over 150 million units sold, the DS shattered all sorts of sales records.
+Everyone knew the ride wasn’t going to last forever, but its successor seemed to come out of nowhere.
 The Nintendo 3DS was formally announced in March of 2010, and it was on store shelves within a year.
 The system was similar to its predecessor in many ways, and it used the same dual screen setup.
 The top screen was larger this time around, however, and the graphics were vastly superior.
 The system featured a new analog thumb pad and improved network functionality, but its biggest selling point was its ability to display stereoscopic 3D images without the need for special glasses.
 Nintendo had played around with 3D in the past — the Virtual Boy being one obvious example — but the timing of the 3DS coincided with a larger trend in the entertainment industry.
 Avatar was breaking box office records, theaters were pushing 3D movies, and electronic companies were trying to sell 3D televisions.
 It was a trendy gimmick in 2011, but 3D wasn’t as important to the 3DS as its name would suggest.
 Nintendo even released versions of the console (dubbed the 2DS) that lacked the 3D functionality.
 The system stumbled out of the gates and it took a while to pick up steam, but the 3DS quietly amassed an amazing library filled with many must-have games.
-To keep thing interesting, ports of games that were originally released in previous generations won’t be considered for this list.
+To keep things interesting, ports of games that were originally released in previous generations won’t be considered for this list.

 10